Climate change and infectious diseases: COVID-19

 There is no direct evidence that the spread of COVID-19 is worsened or caused by climate change, although investigations continue.
 As of 2020, the World Health Organization summarized the current knowledge about the issue as follows: "There is no evidence of a direct connection between climate change and the emergence or transmission of COVID-19 disease. [...]
 However, climate change may indirectly affect the COVID-19 response, as it undermines environmental determinants of health, and places additional stress on health systems."

 A 2021 study found possible links between climate change and transmission of COVID-19 by bats.
 The authors found that climate-driven changes in the distribution and richness of bat species increased the likelihood of bat-borne coronaviruses in the Yunnan province, Myanmar, and Laos.
 This region was also the habitat of Sunda pangolins and masked palm civits which were suspected as intermediate hosts of COVID-19 between bats and humans.
 The authors suggest, therefore, that climate change possibly contributed to some extent to the emergence of the pandemic.

-Climate changed might induce changes to bat habitats which may have driven them closer to populated areas.
+Climate change might induce changes to bat habitats which may have driven them closer to populated areas.
 Increased aridity and drought periods are predicted to push bats out of their endemic areas and into populated areas.
 This creates a knock-on effect of increasing their interactions with humans and hence the likelihood of zoonotic disease transfer.